Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Deep architectures for sparse coding

-where the solution minimizes an energy function consisting of a data consistency term $\norm{\mat{Y} - \mat{D}\mat{G}}_F^2$, a sparsity promoting $l_1$-norm aiming to capture the structure along the data matrix, and some regularization term, denoted as $\mathcal{R}(\cdot)$, aiming to promote the inherent structure of the reconstructed clean estimate $\mat{D}\mat{G}$.
-In more detail, the term $\mathcal{R}(\mat{D}\mat{G})$ should obtain small values when the estimate of the clean block $\mat{D}\mat{G}$ agrees with our knowledge about the structure of $\mat{X}$, and big values otherwise.
+that consists of a data consistency term $\norm{\mat{Y} - \mat{D}\mat{G}}_F^2$, a sparsity promoting $l_1$-norm aiming to capture the structure along the data matrix, and some regularization term, denoted as $\mathcal{R}(\cdot)$, aiming to promote the inherent structure of the reconstructed clean estimate $\mat{D}\mat{G}$.
 Furthermore, $\mu$ and $\lambda$ are positive scalar constants controlling the relative importance of the sparsity level and the $\mathcal{R}(\cdot)$ prior, respectively.

 To efficiently solve (\ref{eq:main_problem}), an alternating optimization methodology (AO) is employed in order to decouple the data fidelity term, the sparsity term and the regularization term into three individuals sub-problems.
 To this end, the above optimization problem can be solved efficiently by employing the Half Quadratic Splitting (HQS) methodology \cite{hqs}.
 By introducing two auxiliary variables, namely $\mat{V}$ and $\mat{Z}$, the problem in (\ref{eq:main_problem}) can be reformulated as follows,